NoriFe/NoriFe/README.md

 <h1 align="center">Hi 👋, I'm Norbert Skwierczynski</h1>
 <h3 align="center">Junior Full Stack developer</h3>
 <p align="center">
-Not your average alien here!👽 Transitioning from management, construction, owner, manufacturer, and many more 🤯 to a tech-savvy career path.
+Not your average alien here! 👽 Transitioning from management, construction, ownership, manufacturing, and many more 🤯 into a tech-savvy career path.
 Detail-oriented with a knack for teamwork, I'm all about diving into the fascinating world of technology 📱.
 From managing corners to coding corners, there's nothing I can't tackle!

+🎓 Completed a Le Wagon Boot Camp 🚀, finished my HNC and currently pursuing my HND, while starting the exciting road to becoming part of the Red Team in cybersecurity.

-Completed a Le Wagon Boot Camp 🚀 for a tech boost.
-And when I'm not debugging, you'll find me jamming out to some tunes 🎵.
-Let's rock this cosmic journey together!</p>
+When I'm not debugging, you'll find me jamming out to some tunes 🎵.
+Let's rock this cosmic journey together! 🌌 And hey — don’t be surprised if I try to hack the universe with just a blink of an eye 😉💻✨</p>
 <br><br>

 - 🔭 I’m currently working on project **"PlateTrace"**